Code-Institute-Submissions/onAPlateCatering/README.md

 - Instant messaging service - An IM service would help to obtain more customers by proactively making the first contact.
 - Payment Platform - The ability to secure booking with deposit post recieving a quote.
-- A business lunch offering - This feature would provide informatino on packages that could be provided when the business expands into drop off luches to businesses without a canteen.
+- A business lunch offering - This feature would provide information on packages that could be provided when the business expands into drop off lunches to businesses without a canteen.

 ## Technologies Used

-- Frameworks and Libraries
+### Frameworks and Libraries
 - [Bootstrap5](https://getbootstrap.com/) was used for the navigation feature as it has a brillant responsive navbar component and button compents.
 - [Font Awesome](https://fontawesome.com/) was used for the navbar hamburger icon and the social icons used in the Footer.
 - [Google Fonts](https://fontawesome.com/)  was used to import the font used for the website.

-- Wireframes
-  - [Balsamiq](https://balsamiq.com/) was used to create a mock up of the website after exploring the strategy and scope planes of user exerperience for this project.

-- Version Control
+### Version Control
 - [Git](git-scm.com) was used as a version control system
 - [Github](GitHubgithub.com) was used for repository hosting
 - [Gitpod](gitpod.io) was used as the developer platform

-- Other
+### Other Programs
+-  [Balsamiq](https://balsamiq.com/) was used to create a mock up of the website after exploring the strategy and scope planes of user exerperience for this project.
 -  [Google Map Iframe](https://www.embedgooglemap.net/) was used to create an embed Google Map on the contact page
 -  [Hatchful](https://hatchful.shopify.com/) was used to create the company logo
 -  [Image Color Picker](https://imagecolorpicker.com/) was used to get the hex colour from an image for a background
 -  [Coolors](https://coolors.co/gradient-palette/) was used to create a gradient palette
 -  [Pexels](www.pexels.com) was used to source free stock photos
+-  [Unsplash](https://unsplash.com/) was used to source free stock photos
 -  [Pixabay](https://pixabay.com/) was used to source free stock photos
 -  [W3C Markup]() was used to validate markup code
 -  [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS code
 -  [W3C Html Checker](https://validator.w3.org/nu) was used to validate HTML code
 -  [Pic Resize](https://picresize.com/) was used to resize images used on the website to improve the website performance
 -  [Ligthhouse](https://github.com/GoogleChrome/lighthouse) was used to audit my website and the results of the audit were used to improve the website performance etc.
 -  [Lamba Test](https://app.lambdatest.com/) was used to test the website on windows operating system.
+-  [Am I responsive](http://ami.responsivedesign.is/) was used to view the website across several devices at once.
+-  [W3C Spell checker](https://www.w3.org/2002/01/spellchecker) was used to check the spelling of the website.

 ## Testing